22 of the most anticipated new books to read this October | CNN Underscored

 ‘My Monticello’ by Jocelyn Nicole Johnson (starting at $13.99; amazon.com)

-Johnson’s collection of stories explore race and belonging.
+Johnson’s collection of stories explores race and belonging.
 The namesake “My Monticello” follows a descendant of Thomas Jefferson and Sally Hemings who is forced to flee her Charlottesville home when attacked by supremacists.
 “Control Negro” examines a college professor whose racism studies are centered on his own son’s life.
 “Buying a House Ahead of the Apocalypse” is written as a checklist by a single mom in search of salvation.
 Need more convincing?
 Colson Whitehead (“The Nickel Boys“) calls it “a badass debut by any measure — nimble, knowing and electrifying.”

 ‘Crossroads’ by Jonathan Franzen (starting at $14.99; amazon.com)